Spider-Man: Into the Spider-Verse: Voice cast

 Cameos during the film's post-credits include Oscar Isaac as Miguel O'Hara, a Spider-Man from the Marvel 2099 imprint, Greta Lee as O'Hara's AI assistant Lyla (respectively credited as "Interesting Person #1" and "Interesting Person #2") and Jorma Taccone as the Spider-Man from the 1967 animated series (replacing Paul Soles, with the character being credited as "Last Dude").
 Donald Glover appears on a background TV screen, which is displaying a scene from the episode "Anthropology 101" of Community in which Glover's character, Troy Barnes, wears Spider-Man pajamas.
-This scene, a reference to an unsuccessful Twitter campaign suggesting Glover be cast in the lead role of The Amazing Spider-Man (2012), was cited by Miles Morales' creator, Brian Michael Bendis, as influencing the design and portrayal of the character.
+This scene, a reference to an unsuccessful Twitter campaign suggesting Glover be cast in the lead role of The Amazing Spider-Man (2012), was cited by Miles Morales's creator, Brian Michael Bendis, as influencing the design and portrayal of the character.
 Glover had previously voiced a version of Miles Morales in the Ultimate Spider-Man animated series, and played Aaron Davis in the Marvel Cinematic Universe (MCU) film Spider-Man: Homecoming (2017).

 Miles Morales's best friend and roommate Ganke Lee appears.
 The character originally had a bigger role, but was rewritten due to Spider-Man: Homecoming having the similar character Ned Leeds.
 Pixar animator Peter Sohn was cast as Ganke before the character's dialogue was cut from the final film; Sohn would later voice the character in the sequel, Spider-Man: Across the Spider-Verse (2023).